|Quick Facts: Correctional Officers and Bailiffs|

 Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
 Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
 Some federal agencies also require some college education or related work experience.

-Employment of correctional officers and bailiffs is projected to decline 7 percent from 2016 to 2026.
-State and local budget constraints and prison population levels will determine how many correctional officers are necessary.
+Overall employment of correctional officers and bailiffs is projected to decline 7 percent from 2020 to 2030.

 Explore resources for employment and wages by state and area for correctional officers and bailiffs.

 Compare the job duties, education, job growth, and pay of correctional officers and bailiffs with similar occupations.

 Learn more about correctional officers and bailiffs by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.